JiaJun98/KPMG-Virual-Internship/README.md

    #### iv.
 Groupby

-   I gathered all unique values and seperate them by interval ranges using groupby dataframe This is an example for the column "past_3_years_bike_related_purchase
+   I gathered all unique values and seperate them by interval ranges using groupby dataframe.This is an example for the column "past_3_years_bike_related_purchase
    ![Groupby](https://github.com/JiaJun98/KPMG-Virual-Internship/blob/main/Task%202/Group_by.PNG)